vxtools/beetle/opt/qlogic/README.md

 A script is included to rebalance the interrupts across all vectors.

+These modifications may be necessary to prevent soft lockup errors in high IOPS environments.

+## Pre requisites.

-Pre req : Disable irqbalance on the system
+Disable irqbalance on the system

 ```
 systemctl stop irqbalance